guidefari/here_hugo/content/playlist/naming-things-sucks.md

 date: 2022-01-21T17:40:21+02:00
 description: Here's a playlist for you...
 tldr: I struggled with giving this post/playlist a title, jeez man.
 If you like a sound, I strongly recommend you listen to the full project.
-tags: [music, playlist, curated, ambient, dub, glitch, dnb, hip_hop, lofi]
+tags: [music, playlist, curated, ambient, dub, glitch, dnb, hip-hop, lofi]
 ---

 ### some notable finds this week